 When a child is transported to his/her destination, an adult must wait until the child enters the building or is met by an authorized person.
 The only exception is when a parent of a school-age child has authorized independent release.

-When regularly scheduled transportation is provided, such as to and from school, the center must maintain a list of children to be transported, the route and scheduled stops, name and place where child is to be dropped off.
+When regularly scheduled transportation is provided, such as to and from school, the center must maintain a list of children to be transported, the route and scheduled stops, name, and place where child is to be dropped off.

 When transportation is contracted or chartered, the name, address and phone number of the contracting firm, and after-hours contact information for a representative of the firm must be on file at the center.